-- 6.1.
-How did the agency determine, and what are the organization's core competencies, and how do they relate to the mission, competitive environment and action plans? - 6.2.
+6.1.
+How did the agency determine, and what are the organization's core competencies, and how do they relate to the mission, competitive environment and action plans?

+- 6.2.
 How did the agency determine and what are the key work processes that produce, create or add value for your customers and the organization and how do they relate to core competencies; how does the department ensure that these processes are used? - 6.3.
 How does the agency incorporate organizational knowledge, new technology, changing customer and mission-related requirements, cost controls, and other efficiency and effectiveness factors, such as cycle time, into process design and delivery? - 6.4.
-How does the day-to-day operation of key processes ensure meeting key performance requirements?
+How does the day-to-day operation of key processes ensure meeting key performance requirements? - 6.5.

-- 6.5.
 What does the agency do to systemically evaluate and improve key product- and service-related processes? - 6.6.
 What are the agency's key support processes, and how does the department improve and update these processes to achieve better performance? - 6.7.
 How does the organization determine the resources needed to meet current and projected budget and financial obligations?

 The agency determined its core competencies as based on federal and state law that DAODAS act as the single state authority for the delivery of alcohol and other drug abuse prevention, intervention, and treatment services.
 These laws and regulations directly defined the mission as delineated in the Executive Summary of this report and set the running theme of determining the strategic direction plus setting action plans.
 The core competencies are those needed to address the six strategic goals developed by the department and any challenges.
 The core competencies broadly include a well-trained and committed state and local workforce; a continuum of accredited and quality prevention, intervention, and treatment providers; collaborations with stakeholders to reduce barriers to services; and most important, a dialogue with the citizenry of South Carolina.
+The expertise that the substance abuse delivery system develops in the delivery of alcohol and other drug abuse services is core to the production of healthy outcomes in primary, secondary, and tertiary care provided through the entire healthcare system in South Carolina.

-There are three design-and-delivery processes that DAODAS utilizes to meet its broader mission of achieving sustainable recovery for the citizen-client and reducing use, abuse and harm.
-These include the budget-request process (state funding/local requests for proposals); the federal block grant application and disbursement process; and the contractual process with the local provider network, which is the key delivery process for funding of alcohol and other drug abuse services.
-Funding of services is mandatory.
-The provider committee structure is fundamental in meeting changing customer needs and developing and communicating mission requirements, as well as supporting key partner interactions and processes to improve performance.
+There are three design-and-delivery processes that DAODAS utilizes to meet its broader mission of achieving sustainable recovery for clients and reducing use, abuse, and harm.
+These include the statewide strategic planning process; the federal block grant application and disbursement process; and the contractual process with direct service providers, which is the key process for funding the delivery of alcohol and other drug abuse services.
+The provider committee structure is fundamental in meeting changing customer needs and developing and communicating mission requirements, as well as supporting key partner interactions and processes to improve performance and further increasing value for customers.
 Key processes are developed and changed according to customer input and needs.
-Staff from various DAODAS divisions also participate, which addresses the need for functional representation.
-Overall technical assistance and training are identified and provided to meet customer needs.
-This creates value for the customer.
+Overall technical assistance and training are identified and provided to meet customer needs through the department's core competency.
+This, again, creates value for the customer.